 The word cupellation is used to either indicate a precise, analytical method of metal purity testing or a certain way of refining precious metals.
 The process takes advantage of the fact that precious metals don’t oxidize or chemically react while base metals do.
 Its name is derived from the small cup, a cupel, that is used to melt the metals.
-These cupels are made of a calcium or magnesium rich substance to form a porous vessel.
-The basic principle of the method is as follows:.
-A mix of lead, precious metals and other base metals is heated in a cupel while a free flow of oxygen is allowed to reach the cup.
+These cupels are made of a calcium or magnesium-rich substance to form a porous vessel.
+The basic principle of the method is as follows: A mix of lead, precious metals, and other base metals are heated in a cupel while a free flow of oxygen is allowed to reach the cup.
 The molten base metals react with the oxygen and are absorbed into the cupel as oxides while the precious metals remain at the bottom of the vessel.
 The role of lead is essential in the process as it acts as a catalyst for other base metals such as copper and tin to melt and oxidize.
 The lead oxide penetrates the cupel’s walls and forms a glassy coat which allows the other base metal oxides to pass into the cupel while blocking the precious metal

 Ring of Ramesses IV, ca. 1152-1145 B.C.E.
 Silver, 7/8in.
 (2.3cm).
 Brooklyn Museum, Charles Edwin Wilbour Fund, 37.727E.Creative Commons-BY-NC.